Rest Area Case Study – Visitor Feedback

 The Departments of Transportation in Florida and Georgia were the subjects of a recent visitor feedback rest area case study by the Opiniator team.
 Specifically, to understand how improving the visitor feedback process could lead to improvements in rest area performance.

-The findings (pdf format) can be downloaded on the product information page.
+The findings pdf format are on the product information page (downloadable).

 Visitor Feedback – The Challenge